-More and more couples are ditching the classic white wedding cake, opting for other nontraditional yet still delectable desserts like homemade pies, cupcakes, cake pops, and even giant Rice Krispies treats stacked like a cake.
-The latest wedding dessert trend?
-The doughnut wall.
-That’s right—because nothing is sweeter than an entire wall decked out with doughnuts.
+More and more couples are ditching the classic white wedding cake, and are now opting for non-traditional, yet still delectable, desserts like homemade pies, cupcakes, cake pops, and even giant Rice Krispies treats.
+However, one popular food trend that has stood the test of time over the past few years is the doughnut wall.

 Meet the Expert